I am Canadian, my wife's from Japan. As a father of two, I do what I can. Once was lost, but not any more. Learning to juggle, not yet up to four.

 I support the family working in the IT field.
 Currently I'm working for a start-up in Toronto.

 I've been engaged in one form or another of creative writing since I was in high school in the late '80s.
 Still not a lot that ever got finished, but there's this.

 I'm also an avid amateur photographer.
 I've been making photos since I was ten years old.
 I really got into it though when I was living Sydney Australia in '00/'01, and have been shooting steadily ever since.
 Since '06, I've even started amassing a collection of cameras, which has only worsened the habit.

 Combining a lot of parenting with ample photography and a little bit of writing, I came up with a photo-book about the first year of my son's life.
 It's available through the Blurb bookstore.

 I also cycle, but mostly to commute to work.
 While I lived in Japan I learned that the Japanese have distinct terms for "cycling for fun" and "cycling for errands or to commute".
 I do both, but with the arrival of The Boy, the 'for fun' part took a back seat, as it were.
 Then a little later, he took the back seat.
 Now he avidly rides beside me.

 I also dabble in occasional wood carving.
 I usually carve things as gifts for those around me.

-I also keep an aquarium, shall we say.
+I also keep an aquarium.
 I won't go as far as to say I keep fish, because that would imply that I can keep fish alive.
 Which would be a lie.